VegaDeftwing/OpGuidesHugoSrc/content/Engineering/arch.md

 upon pressing enter the terminal should print out a long string of text.

-{{< /tab >}}

-{{< /tabs >}}

 So let's look at this command.
 The first part, shasum, is a program on your computer, '-a 1' says to use the sha1 algorithm instead of something like sha256, and the last part is the filename we want to compute the checksum of.
 Now, if you go back to https://www.archlinux.org/download/ and look under 'Checksums' you can compare the output of the command you just ran against the SHA1 sum provided to be sure you didn't have any errors in the file.
 This is mostly a security check as in theory someone could provide a 'bad' version of the OS containing malware, but such a version would produce an incorrect checksum, in practice this is extraordinarily uncommon.
 Though this does also serve to ensure the download wasn't corrupted in any way either.

+{{< /tab >}}

+{{< /tabs >}}

 ---

 Okay, so we have the OS, how do you install the damn thing?
 Well, get ready for a fun time.
-The first thing you'll need is a flash drive with nothing on it you care about, as it's going to be reformated, which will wipe any data on it.
+The first thing you'll need is a flash drive with nothing on it you care about, as it's going to be reformated, which will **wipe any data on it**.
 To install an OS you have to create 'bootable media' this used to be done with a CD, though mostly it's done with flash drives now.
 You'll actually be putting the OS on the flash drive and then using that to put it on your hard drive.

 Let's not get ahead of ourselves though, we need room to put the new operating system in!
 Thankfully Linux is small- really small.
 Even 50Gb should be plenty for the OS, all your programs, and tons of room to spare for data, but I typically recommend at least 100GB, and since we'll be installing a lot of development tools, it makes sense to do this right to begin with.